omarelnokrashy/Fine-Grained-Fruit-Quality-Assessment/README.md

 ### 3. Inception Model

-[cite_start]This architecture is a simplified version of the Inception network, which is known for its multi-path feature extraction[cite: 81, 83]. [cite_start]A custom Inception module with three parallel "towers" was designed to process the input through multiple receptive fields and pooling paths[cite: 85].
+[cite_start]This architecture is a simplified version of the Inception network, which is known for its multi-path feature extraction[cite: 82, 83]. [cite_start]A custom Inception module with three parallel "towers" was designed to process the input through multiple receptive fields and pooling paths[cite: 85, 89, 90, 91]. [cite_start]The model is compact and efficient, achieving competitive performance while maintaining a low parameter count[cite: 101].

 * [cite_start]**Input Size**: $224 \times 224 \times 3$ (RGB image) [cite: 87]
 * [cite_start]**Optimizer**: AdamW [cite: 97]